Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/parsing-your-data/data-curator-features.md

 ![](/assets/spike_detection.png)

-Now let's carefully go through the parameter panel and documentation of `simpleSpikeDetector`function.
-The parameters documented in  `function simpleSpikeDetector ...`is parsed by the data curator user interface and updated in the above parameter panel.
+Similar pre-processor functions can be custom written and added to the pre-processor list.
+Let us carefully go through the parameter panel and the documentation of the `simpleSpikeDetector`function to understand how pre-processor functions should be documented and structured to function within the Data Curator Framework.
+The parameters documented in function `simpleSpikeDetector`are parsed by the Data Curator user interface and updated in the parameter panel.

 ```
 function simpleSpikeDetector(epochs, parameter)